Sexual terminology has become a major issue, or well, at least one that should raise a laugh.

 Transman: a female-born trans person

-(Please note, it is always ‘transwoman’ or ‘transman’, not ‘trans woman’ or ‘trans man’. )
+(Please note, it is always ‘transwoman’ or ‘transman’, not ‘trans woman’ or ‘trans man’.
+There is no space. )

 Genital Reconstruction Surgery (GRS)

-Note: not all gays like to be penetrated, either because of fear of disease or of the pain.
-However, gays habitually lie about this too, since admitting to enjoying being anally penetrated may incur opprobrium.
+Note: not all homosexual males like to be penetrated, either because of fear of disease or of the pain.
+However, they habitually lie about this too, since admitting to enjoying being anally penetrated may incur opprobrium.

 Bisexual (Western): A person openly attracted both to men and women.
 Rare, but covert bisexuals are probably less so.
 More common amongst women than men, possibly for socio-cultural reasons.
 Pseudo-bisexualism is a function of autogynephilia.